JanneTuomikoski/epack-comc-trade-prices/README.md

 - **Physical Cards Only**: Only physical cards have COMC prices (digital cards show "N/A")
 - **COMC Accuracy**: Prices are fetched from COMC search results (lowest non-auction listing)
 - **API Limits**: Respects rate limiting
+- **COMC Fee**: The $0.25/card sales fee toggle defaults to included.
+Toggling it instantly recalculates all currently displayed prices without a new network request
+- **Edit/Draft Mode**: When creating a counter trade or editing a draft, card data not yet in the ePack API is extracted from the DOM — accuracy may be lower for these cards

 ## Known Limitations